ahmedeltaher/Prayer-Times-Android-Azan/README.md

 - **The Way of Calculation**

-Azan library enables you to determin latitude, longitude, timezone, height, The Way of Calculation as Inputes.
+Azan library allows you to determine latitude, longitude, timezone, height, and takes `The Way of Calculation` as an input.

 ## Supported Calculation Methods :